glotzerlab/libgetar/doc/source/backends.rst

   - Cons

-    - Slow to open for reading with many files in an archive
+    - Slow to open with many files in an archive
     - No compression

 - Sqlite